Terrazzo-Web/Terrazzo/framework/terrazzo/README.md

 ### Arena-allocated signals and use-after-free bugs
 I believe that making signals `Copy` using arena allocation for the sake of ergonomics is an anti-pattern.
-- With Dioxus, use of signals must obey a strict set of rules can cannot be enforced otherwise by the compiler.
+- With Dioxus, use of signals must obey a strict set of rules can that cannot be enforced otherwise by the Rust compiler.
   <https://dioxuslabs.com/learn/0.6/reference/hooks/#rules-of-hooks>
-- With Leptos, bugs can arise if signals are used after they are (implicitely) disposed.
-I feel like this is completely missing the point of using Rust, since the whole reason this language exists is precisely to prevents use-after-free bugs.
+- With Leptos, bugs can arise if signals are used after they are (implicitly) disposed.
+I feel like this is completely missing the point of using Rust, since once of the main selling points of this language is precisely to [prevent use-after-free bugs](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html#dangling-references).
   [Appendix: The Life Cycle of a Signal](https://book.leptos.dev/appendix_life_cycle.html?highlight=owner#signals-can-be-used-after-they-are-disposed)

 I prefer dealing with the Rust borrow-checker and any other kind of static analysis annoyance, even